lammps/lammps/doc/src/pair_table.rst

   interpolation "features" you may not like.
 * Start with the linear style; it's the style least likely to have problems.
-* Use *N* in the pair_style command equal to the "N" in the tabulation file, and use the "RSQ" or "BITMAP" parameter, so additional interpolation is not needed.
+* Use *N* in the pair_style command equal to the "N" in the tabulation file, and with pair style *table* use the "RSQ" or "BITMAP" parameter, so additional interpolation is not needed.
+For pair style *table/mod* the table should use the "R" setting.
 See discussion below.
 * Make sure that your tabulated forces and tabulated energies are consistent (dE/dr = -F) over the entire range of r values.
 LAMMPS will warn if this is not the case.